A furore Normannorum libera nos, Domine: “From the fury of the Northmen deliver us, O Lord.”

-Wither Danes or Norsemen or Svear, and whatever their motivation, they were known collectively to the terrified peoples of the West as “Vikings”.
+Whether Danes, Norsemen or Svear, whatever their motivation, to the terrified peoples of the West they were known collectively as “Vikings”.

-It is curious that at a time in history when our boys are taught to “use their words” instead of their fists, and young men are inculcated with a “political correctness” that emphasizes the modern values of sensitivity, inclusiveness and non-violence; that the Vikings are still looked upon with such admiration.
-They continue to be celebrated in film and in literature.
-Dozens of films over the years lionize the adventures of Viking heroes.
+It is curious that at a time in human development when our boys are taught to “use their words” instead of their fists, and young men are inculcated with a “political correctness” that emphasizes the modern values of sensitivity, inclusiveness and non-violence; that the Vikings are looked upon with such admiration.
+They continue to be celebrated on the screen and in literature.
+Dozens of films over the years portray the adventures of Viking heroes.
 The Icelandic Sagas, written in the 13th century, are read by a far wider audience today than perhaps at any other time in history.
 Across the world, “Historical Reenactors” spend their leisure time dressing as Vikings, recreating their culture and styles of combat.
-Currently on American television a dramatic series, “Vikings”, is based upon the saga of the semi-legendary Viking, Ragnar Lothbrok.
+Airing currently on American television is the dramatic series, “Vikings”, based upon the saga of the semi-legendary Viking leader and hero, Ragnar Lothbrok.

 So who were the Vikings; and why such an enduring fascination?

 To begin to understand the Vikings, it is necessary to first understand what made their seaborne expeditions possible: their longships.
 These vessels were a marvel of construction, being shallow drafted and yet immensely seaworthy.
-The former attribute allowed them to navigate even the smallest of the rivers of Europe; their dragon-prowed ships appearing unexpectedly out of pre-dawn mists, filled with iron helmeted warriors bringing death and destruction to the unfortunate local inhabitants.
-The latter allowed the Vikings to venture across the open ocean, from Norway to North America; from Britain to Byzantium.
+The former attribute allowed them to navigate even the smallest of the rivers of Europe; appearing unexpectedly out of pre-dawn mists, bringing death and destruction to the unfortunate local inhabitants.
+The latter allowed the Vikings to venture forth across wide seas and open ocean; from Norway to North America, from Britain to Byzantium.

 These ships varied in size.
-The smallest (and most common) typically used in Viking raids was the snekkja (or snekke).
+The smallest and most commonly used was the snekkja (snake or worm).
 A typical snekkja was 56 ft. in length, 8.2 ft. width, with a draught of only 1.6 ft.
 It would carry a crew of around 41 men (40 oarsmen and one coxswain).
-Skeid (skeið) and Drekkar (Dragons) were larger warships, carrying a crew of up to 100.
-The Ormrinn Langi (The Long Serpent), the ship of Norwegian King Olav Tryggvason had 68 rowers, and was perhaps 148 feet long.
-It was the greatest ship of its day.
+Skeid and Drekkar (Dragons) were larger warships, carrying a crew of up to 100.
+The Ormrinn Langi (The Long Serpent), the flagship of Norwegian King Olav Tryggvason had 68 rowers, and was perhaps 148 feet long; the greatest ship of its day.
 Harald Hardrada had a similar ship, perhaps even a bit larger, called the Great Dragon, sixty years later.
-A Viking expedition could be a single ship, packed with warriors; or a fleet as large as several hundred ship carrying an army.
+A Viking expedition could be a single ship, packed with warriors; or a fleet as large as several hundred ships of varying sizes, carrying an army.

-Most Viking expeditions were mere commercial ventures launched by a consortium of neighboring bondi, the free farmers that comprised the majority of Scandinavian society at the time.
-After the spring planting, such men would go to sea for the summer, trading and raiding in foreign lands; returning home with trade goods, looted treasure, and slaves.
+Most Viking expeditions were mere piratical ventures launched by a consortium of neighboring bondi, the free farmers that comprised the majority of men in Scandinavian society at the time.
+After the spring planting, these hardy freemen would go to sea for the summer, trading and raiding in foreign lands; returning home later with trade goods, looted treasure, and slaves.

-In 864-865, the legendary Viking leader Ragnar Lothbrok was supposedly shipwrecked on the Northumbrian coast of Britain.
-He was taken before the king, Aella, who executed Ragnar by throwing him into a pit of snakes.
+In 864-865, the legendary Danish Viking leader Ragnar Lothbrok was supposedly shipwrecked on the Northumbrian coast of Britain.
+He was taken before the king, Ælle , who executed Ragnar by throwing him into a pit of snakes.
 In retaliation, the sons of Ragnar led their father’s army against England in the autumn of 865.

-In 860, an expedition passed through the straights of Gibraltar into the Mediterranean.
-Led by the Viking leaders Björn “Ironsides” and Hastein (one or both also sons of Ragnar Lothbrok), they raided northern Italy, sacking the towns of Pisa and Luna.
+In 860, a Viking expedition passed through the Straights of Gibraltar, entering the Mediterranean.
+Led by the Viking leaders Björn “Ironsides” and Hastein (either of which may, too, have been sons of Ragnar Lothbrok), they raided northern Italy, sacking the towns of Pisa and Luna.

 Other Vikings, largely Swedes, settled in Russia; founding such kingdoms as Novgorod and Kiev.
 Sailing their longships down the great rivers of the Ukraine, Viking expeditions even raided into the Black Sea.
 Groups of Swedish Vikings and Rus warriors (as the Svear ruling-class in Russia came to be called) were taken into the service of the Byzantine Emperors, forming the famed Varangian Guard.
 Later, adventurers from across the Viking world came to make their fortunes in this fabled elite force.
-One such became a captain in the Varangians, amassing a fortune before returning to Norway to become one of its greatest warrior-kings: Harald Hardrada!
+Harald Hardrada, when but a young exiled prince, became a captain in the Varangians; successfully campaigning for the Byzantines in Syria and Sicily, amassing a great fortune before returning to Norway to seize the throne.

-Leaving their homeland to free themselves from the rule of King Harald Fairhair, first king of a united Norway, Norsemen in-or-around 930 AD founded a thriving republic in Iceland (where Old Norse is still spoken today as Icelandic).
+Other Norsemen left their homeland in the 10th century and founded a thriving republic in Iceland (where Old Norse is still spoken today as Icelandic).
 Here the people met on the plains of Þingvellir; where they established the first parliamentary institution in northern Europe: the Althingi.
 Upon a great flat stone, speakers debated and the free bondi made laws.